andy-j-block/COVID_Web_Scraper/README.md

 <details><summary><strong><em>get_JH_data</em></strong></summary>
 <p>

-This function performs a git pull on the JH repo stored in the JH_data folder.
-It uses the subprocess module to open a git bash using the executable stored in `git_bash_exe`.
+This function performs a Git pull on the JH repo stored in the `JH_data` folder.
+It uses the `subprocess` module to open a Git bash using the executable found in the `git_bash_exe` variable.
 It also employs a context manager to take care of opening and closing the subprocess.

 </p>
 </details>